What's included in the kit?

-Where do Radnor Oak deliver?
+Where does Radnor Oak deliver to?

 What roof covering can I use?

-NO. Oak is naturally durable and has ‘stood the test of time’ untreated for centuries.
+No. Oak is naturally durable and has ‘stood the test of time’ untreated for centuries.
 The ancillary softwood components we supply are Vac Vac treated.
 There is no need for you to add any additional weatherproofing to the structural components.

-Do I have to treat the doors, windows & Stairs?
+Do I have to treat the doors, windows & stairs?

-We recommend that you protect your joinery products with a high quality paint or sealant exactly as you would for the joinery and items in your house.
+We recommend that you protect your joinery products with a high quality paint or sealant exactly as you would for the joinery items in your house.

-Our joinery is very high quality and deserves some TLC
+Our joinery is very high quality and deserves some TLC.

 Do you have a showsite?

-Once we have received an order from a customer we prepare a detailed set of technical and working drawings for use by your builder.
+Once we have received an order, we prepare a detailed set of working drawings which your builder will use when undertaking the site operations.
 If your builder is concerned about what they will need to include in their estimate, please do tell them to give us a call so that we can talk them through the expected costs of your project.